J27avier/EvCharge/EvGym/README.md

 For now the size of the battery `C` will be the same for every car.

-Therefore, the environment is a list of `max_cars` spots.
+Therefore, the environment is a list of `max_cars` spots (units).
 Each spot can be occupied or vacant.

 ### Car
 The input is a DataFrame containing Cars (also called sessions or transactions).